aws-amplify/docs/docs/cli/start/install.md

 </amplify-block-switcher>

-> Because we're installing the Amplify CLI globally, you might need to run the command above with `sudo`.

 ### Pre-requisites for installation

-* [Install Node.js®](https://nodejs.org/en/download/) and [NPM](https://www.npmjs.com/get-npm) if they are not already on your machine.
+* If using the NPM installation option, you'll need to [install Node.js®](https://nodejs.org/en/download/) and [NPM](https://www.npmjs.com/get-npm) if they are not already on your machine.
   * Verify that you are running at least Node.js version 10.x and npm version 6.x or greater by running `node -v` and `npm -v` in a terminal/console window
 * [Create AWS Account](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
 If you don't already have an AWS account, you'll need to create one in order to follow the steps outlined in this tutorial.